The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Discussion and Conclusion

 \subsection{Conclusion}

-In this survey, we systematically review the recent advances of the elements of end-to-end deep face recognition, which consists of face detection, face preprocessing and face representation.
-Although there are many surveys about face recognition, they mostly focus on face representation problem without considering the mutual effects from other elements in the pipeline, whereas this survey is the first one which provides a comprehensive review of the elements of end-to-end deep face recognition.
+In this survey, we review the recent advances of the elements of end-to-end deep face recognition, which consist of face detection, face alignment and face representation.
+Although there are many surveys about face recognition, they mostly focus on face representation without considering the intrinsic connection from other elements in the pipeline; whereas, this survey is the first one which provides a comprehensive review of the elements of end-to-end deep face recognition.
 We present a detailed discussion and comparison of many approaches in each element from poly-aspects.
-Additionally, we analyze the existing challenges and collect certain promising future research directions of them.
-Moreover, we discuss the mutual effect of them and future work of the holistic framework.
-We hope this survey could bring helpful thoughts to one for better understanding of the big picture of end-to-end face recognition and deeper exploration in a systematic way.
+Also, we discuss the relationship between the elements and the holistic framework.
+According to these elaborated contents, we can not only find the suitable methods to establish state-of-the-art face recognition system, but also know which method is quite strong-baseline style for comparison in experiment.
+Additionally, we analyze the existing challenges and collect certain promising future research directions.
+We hope this survey could bring helpful thoughts for better understanding of end-to-end face recognition and deeper exploration in a systematic way.